skellis46/slipbox/improvisation and the threshold of the self.md

 - Why dancers may over-privilege bodily routes to non-duality.
 - Explicit resistance to dance exceptionalism.

-"As a result of lots of previous actions, my movements are partially and automatically encoded in terms of their anticipated effects on perception.11" (Guy Claxton, Intelligence in the Flesh Why Your Mind Needs Your Body Much More Than It Thinks).
+> As a result of lots of previous actions, my movements are partially and automatically encoded in terms of their anticipated effects on perception.11 (Guy Claxton, Intelligence in the Flesh Why Your Mind Needs Your Body Much More Than It Thinks).

 all related to precision weighting?
 [This summary is excellent on llm](https://chatgpt.com/share/69e9d52b-4dd4-83eb-a55a-8d62d9a09fa1). and [useful re canonical references](https://chatgpt.com/share/69e9d52b-4dd4-83eb-a55a-8d62d9a09fa1).

-"So through repetition and training in these skills of noticing, differentiating, and discerning, individuals engaged in mind-body practices that involve the body are immersed in a process that leads to embodiment and integration."
+> So through repetition and training in these skills of noticing, differentiating, and discerning, individuals engaged in mind-body practices that involve the body are immersed in a process that leads to embodiment and integration.
 (Mehling, Wolf E. et al, Body Awareness: a phenomenological inquiry into the common ground of mind-body therapies)

 does Sheets-Johnstone reify the body?